pnp/teams-dev-samples/samples/tab-corporate-helper/README.md

     * Choose **Register**.
  - On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
 You’ll need those later when updating your Teams application manifest and in the appsettings.json.
  -  Under **Manage**, select **Expose an API**.
- - Select the **Set** link to generate the Application ID URI in the form of `api://{AppID}`.
-Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
+ - Select the **Add** link to add an Application ID URI.
+This will add an aplication ID URI in the form of `api://{AppID}`.
+Edit the application ID URI to include your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
 The entire ID should have the form of: `api://fully-qualified-domain-name/{AppID}`
     * ex: `api://%ngrokDomain%.ngrok-free.app/00000000-0000-0000-0000-000000000000`.
  - Select the **Add a scope** button.
 In the panel that opens, enter `access_as_user` as the **Scope name**.
  - Set **Who can consent?** to `Admins and users`